Nebraska Revised Statute 84-907

 Chapter 84 Section 907

-Rule or regulation; adoption; amendment; repeal; hearing; notice; procedure.
+Rule or regulation; adoption; amendment; repeal; hearing; notice; procedure; exemption.

-(1) No rule or regulation shall be adopted, amended, or repealed by any agency except after public hearing on the question of adopting, amending, or repealing such rule or regulation.
+(1) Except as provided in section 84-901.04, no rule or regulation shall be adopted, amended, or repealed by any agency except after public hearing on the question of adopting, amending, or repealing such rule or regulation.
 Notice of such hearing shall be given at least thirty days prior thereto to the Secretary of State and by publication in a newspaper having general circulation in the state.
 All such hearings shall be open to the public.